Discover the Shoah Memorial from your home

 Go behind the scenes of the Memorial

-The Shoah Memorial finds its origin during the war, with the creation in clandestinity of an archive fund aimed at gathering evidence of the persecution of the Jews.
+The Shoah Memorial originated during the war, with the creation in hiding of an archive fund to gather evidence of the persecution of Jews.
 The Center for Contemporary Jewish Documentation later doubles as the Memorial of the Unknown Jewish Martyr.

 We will travel together through time to rediscover the Memorial, from its beginnings to today.